arsalanbardsiri/rock-paper-scissors/README.md

 ## Future Improvements

-* Add more game modes or best-of series.
+- Add more game modes or best-of series.
-* Improve input validation for case-insensitive input.
+- Improve input validation for case-insensitive input.
-* Add a functional\_spec.md to outline user stories and functional requirements.
+- Add a functional_spec.md to outline user stories and functional requirements.

 ---

 ## Author

 **Arsalan Bardsiri**

+#TODO:
+Looks good Arsalan.
+For a reach goal, try refactoring app.rb and game_play.rb logic in to classes.
+Maybe app.rp could just have 1 line (eg Game.new.run).